We found the 24 best Medicare Part D Plans in Kentucky for 2023.

 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.

-Kentucky beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Kentucky Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
-The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
-If the dual eligible option does not meet your needs, you have the option to enroll in a Kentucky Part D plan that does.
-If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+If you meet the requirements for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") in Kentucky, you will automatically receive a Medicare Prescription Drug Plan, as well as Extra Help from Social Security.
+If you qualify for Extra Help, the program will cover most of the costs of your prescriptions.
+Even if you qualify, the dual eligible option may not suit your needs.
+In this case, enroll in the prescription drug plan of your choice.
+If you receive Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. now, call your local Medicaid office for assistance with your dual eligible benefits.

 Citations & References

 - Medicare.gov, "How Medicare Prescription Drug Coverage Works with a Medicare Advantage Plan or Medicare Cost Plan", Last Accessed September 28, 2022

 - Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed August 1, 2022

 - Medicare.gov, "Medicare costs at a glance", Last Accessed September 11, 2022